-The mission of the Wild Horse Warriors is to work together with other individuals and organizations to ensure the freedom and safety and the well-being of the range for the Wild Horses of Sand Wash Basin Colorado
+The mission of the Wild Horse Warriors is to work together with other individuals and organizations to ensure the freedom, safety, and the well-being of the Wild Horses of Sand Wash Basin Colorado, while improving the range.

 "All or part of this operation is conducted on Public Lands under special permit from the U.S. Bureau of Land Management."

 Sand Wash Basin is a 155,000 acre Herd Management Area (HMA).
 It is a fenced HMA where the Wild Horses run free.
 Sand Wash Basin is a multi use area, with public access.
 The Wild Horses share the HMA with Sage Grouse, Elk, Deer, Pronghorn, Coyotes, Mountain Lions, Badgers, Golden and Bald Eagles, along with Dirt Bikes and ATV Riders.

 Sand Wash Basin is a Special Draw area for Elk and Deer Hunting.

 Sand Wash Basin is located Northwest of Maybell, Colorado, on CR 318.
 The Wild Horses in Sand Wash Basin are protected by the Wild Horse and Burro Act of 1971.